-- 1. UNION MEMBER DEDUCTION AND DUES - A. During the term of this Memorandum, effective December 13, 2020, the City shall deduct BCEA dues on the bi-weekly payroll basis subject to the provisions outlined in this section.
+- UNION MEMBER DEDUCTION AND DUES - A. The City shall deduct BCEA dues on the bi-weekly payroll basis, and remit to the Union, subject to the provisions outlined in this section.
 Such deductions shall be made only when the employees' earnings for a pay period are sufficient after other legally required deductions are made.
-Both parties are aware that the amount of dues deductions are subject to the limitations of the computer based payroll system. - B. Effective January 1, 2021, BCEA hereby certifies that it has and will maintain authorizations for individual employees.
-The City shall rely on representations made by BCEA regarding the authorization to make, revoke, cancel, or change deductions for employees represented by BCEA. - C. Effective January 1, 2021 the City shall deduct dues for employees represented by BCEA following receipt of written notice from BCEA that written authorization has been provided to the Association by the employee.
-Between adoption of this MOU and [SAME DATE], the City will continue the dues deductions currently in place for BCEA employees unless otherwise notified under Section D below.
-If employees newly represented by BCEA desire to begin dues deductions between adoption of this MOU and [SAME DATE], the City shall deduct dues for these employees following receipt of written notice from BCEA that written authorization has been provided to the Association by the employee. - D. If a BCEA represented employee desires to revoke, cancel, or change prior dues deduction authorization, such requests shall be directed in writing to the Association, which shall promptly provide written notice.
-The City shall stop or change dues on the effective date set forth in the written notice from BCEA. - E. Should there be a dispute regarding the deduction of dues, the BCEA shall provide the City with a copy of the authorization(s) signed by the BCEA represented employee. - F. At BCEA's request, the City will provide copies of dues deduction records in the City's possession as well as a list of employees with dues deductions in place. - G. The BCEA, in consideration for and as a condition of the City withholding and transmitting payroll and benefit deductions authorized by this MOU and in compliance with Senate Bill 866, shall hold harmless the City, its officers, and employees from any liability that may result from making, canceling, or changing requested deductions certified by the BCEA.
+Both parties are aware that the amount of dues deductions are subject to the limitations of the computer-based payroll system. - B. BCEA hereby certifies that it has and will maintain authorizations for individual employees.
+The City shall rely on representations made by BCEA regarding the authorization to make, revoke, cancel, or change deductions for employees represented by BCEA. - C. The City shall deduct dues for employees represented by BCEA following receipt of written notice from BCEA that written authorization has been provided to the Association by the employee. - D. If a BCEA represented employee desires to revoke, cancel, or change prior dues deduction authorization, such requests shall be directed in writing to the Association, which shall promptly provide written notice to the City.
+The City shall stop or change dues effective the beginning of the pay period following April 1 of each calendar year.
+A copy of the processed cancellation forms shall be forwarded to the Union. - E. Should there be a dispute regarding the deduction of dues, the BCEA shall provide the City with a copy of the authorization(s) signed by the BCEA represented employee. - F. At BCEA's request, the City will provide copies of dues deduction records in the City's possession as well as a list of employees with dues deductions in place. - G. The BCEA, in consideration for and as a condition of the City withholding and transmitting payroll and benefit deductions authorized by this MOU and in compliance with Senate Bill 866, shall hold harmless the City, its officers, and employees from any liability that may result from making, canceling, or changing requested deductions certified by the BCEA. - 2.
+COMMUNICATIONS WITH BCEA REPRESENTED EMPLOYEES - A. The City shall not deter or discourage employees or applicants represented by BCEA from becoming or remaining members of the

-2. COMMUNICATIONS WITH BCEA REPRESENTED EMPLOYEES
+Association, or from authorizing dues or fee deductions to the Association.

-- A. The City shall not deter or discourage employees or applicants represented by BCEA from becoming or remaining members of the Association, or from authorizing dues or fee deductions to the Association. - B. If the City chooses to disseminate mass communications to employees or applicants represented by BCEA concerning their right to join or support an employee organization, or to refrain from joining or supporting an employee organization, it shall meet and confer with the BCEA concerning the content of the mass communication. - C. If the City and the BCEA do not agree on the content of the City's mass communication as referenced above in Section B, the City shall distribute to the employees, in addition to, and at the same time as, its own mass communication, a communication of reasonable length provided to the City by the BCEA.
+- B. If the City chooses to disseminate mass communications to employees or applicants represented by BCEA concerning their right to join or support an employee organization, or to refrain from joining or supporting an employee organization, it shall meet and confer with the BCEA concerning the content of the mass communication. - C. If the City and the BCEA do not agree on the content of the City's mass communication as referenced above in Section B, the City shall distribute to the employees, in addition to, and at the same time as, its own mass communication, a communication of reasonable length provided to the City by the BCEA.
 The Association shall provide the City with adequate copies of its own mass communication prior to distribution.